IELTS Speaking topic - Travelling #1 - EngExam.info

 Model answer

 I’ve been meaning to go there for the past decade, but a trip like this requires meticulous planning to make sure you don’t miss anything on your to-do list.
-Another reason why I haven’t been there yet is the more mundane one – the plane tickets get really pricy, especially in the high season.
-Basically, if you want to go there for a reasonable price you have to book tickets and accommodation well in advance – we’re talking up to a year beforehand!
+Another reason why I haven’t been there yet is the more mundane one: the plane tickets get really pricy, especially in the high season.
+Basically, if you want to go there for a reasonable price you have to book tickets and accommodations well in advance – we’re talking up to a year beforehand!
 So it might take me a while to plan this.

 IELTS Speaking Part 3